-We are the top and most visible Web & Marketing Agency for China.
+KPI and Results focused.
+We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
-Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today
+Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 Why should you work hard on your branding in China?

 Chinese consumers are looking for reliability when purchasing online.
 They are well aware of counterfeit and poor-quality products and this leads them to buy in a smarter way.
-In China, there is something we like to call queuing phenomena.
-If you have the chance to visit China you might encounter people queuing for hours even just to buy an ice-cream.
-Why that?
+In China, there is something we like to call queuing phenomenon.
+If you have the chance to visit China you might encounter people queuing for hours even just to buy ice cream.
+Why is that?
 If a place is busy, it must be good, and the longer the queue is, the longer are people willing to wait.

 It works in the same way with brands.
 Sales lead to more sales and this gets more consumers paying attention to your brand.
-Having people talking about you is key to have success, as long as it is positive.
+Having people talking about you is key to success, as long as they generate a positive impact.
 A well-known brand is often associated with quality.
-As we said, Chinese consumers are looking for quality over quantity nowadays.
-They are more concerned about health and the environment.
+As we said, Chinese people are looking for better quality over quantity nowadays.
+They are more concerned about the health and the environment.

 This means that a non-Chinese who relates to Chinese culture must always keep in mind the importance of avoiding any word or attitude in your marketing campaigns and branding that could lead to the loss of face.
 Each brand carries values and a specific identity that Chinese consumers will consider when buying.
 This is also related to the Mianzi and the way people want to be seen.

-Talking about prestige, giants brands often get discounts on their rents and sweet deals with locals businesses.
-In this way, they are going to have priorities over smaller brands and get the best spots.
+Talking about prestige, giant global brands often get discounts on their rents and sweet deals with local businesses.
+In this way, they are going to have priorities over small brands and get the best spots.
 All of these are due to good guanxi on the Chinese market.

 How to build your brand a name in the Chinese market?